 Skip to content

 Shipley is the practical, everyday town next to Saltaire — and the main transport hub for the area.
-If you’re arriving by train, meeting someone, grabbing supplies, or starting a canal walk, this is the page you want.
+If you are arriving by train, meeting someone, picking up supplies, or starting a canal walk, this is the page you want.
+Shipley isn't touristy; that's a feature, not a flaw.

 Canal and stone buildings between Shipley and Saltaire